RoDmitry/EnCom/README.md

 There is no need to escape characters in strings.
 And it's capable to work with binary data as is.

-Also if you use string or byte slice in your resulting structure, it will not be cloned (Zero-copy).
+Zero-copy for string or bytes.

 ## Examples
 ### EnCom